A current account with a bank or building society can help you manage your day-to-day money.

 While banks don’t label their own bank accounts as ‘low overdraft fee accounts’, this might just be the single most important factor when looking for a bank account if you currently use (and are charged) for your overdraft.
 The difference between the fees charged by one bank compared to another can amount to hundreds of pounds per year, so be prepared to do your homework.

-Reward accounts offer some form of reward for banking with them and fulfilling some criteria, such as paying in a minimum amount each month, use your debit card regularly, and/or pay out a particular amount of direct debits.
+These accounts will also charge a fee.
+Reward accounts offer some form of reward for banking with them and fulfilling some criteria, such as paying in a minimum amount each month, use your debit card regularly, and/or pay out a particular number of direct debits.

-Switching current accounts offer an incentive for switching, usually paid in the form of cool, hard cash into your bank account – or sometimes a voucher or giftcard for a certain store.
-You usually have to use the seven-day switching service, which can be selected when you apply for the account, to qualify for the full switching incentive.
+Switching current accounts offer an incentive for switching, usually paid in the form of cold hard cash into your bank account – or sometimes a voucher or gift card for a certain store.